pooltogether/multichain-gov-proposal-spec/README.md

 ### GovernorRoot: addVotes

-The attacker could control the branch's entire vote.
+The attacker could control the branch's entire vote, including inflating the vote counts giving them majority power.

 Mitigations:

-- Limit branch voting power to tokens held on that chain.
-If there is a token bridge on the chain that the root lives on, it's possible to automatically limit the voting power based on held votes.
+- Limit branch voting power.
+Voting could be limited by how many tokens are locked in the bridge.